 Moving to Montrose

-A city as large as Houston is best thought of as multiple, smaller towns within one larger city.
-The Montrose area of Houston is a perfect example of this idea.
+To best understand a city as large as Houston, it’s helpful to think of it as comprising multiple smaller towns within one larger city.
+The Montrose location in Houston is a perfect example of this idea.
 Montrose is not a big area compared to some of the suburban communities that we have highlighted here in this series of blog posts: “Areas We Serve.”
 However, within the four-square miles of Montrose is a great deal of culture, nightlife, and opportunity for growth among its residents.

 In terms of location in the city of Houston, Montrose is located Washington Ave. to the north and Interstate 69 to the south.
 You could not ask for a location that is better for access to downtown, jobs, restaurants, shopping, and other leisure activities that many of us value highly.
 Within its borders you will find that Montrose is a place that feels like you are in a small, tight knit community.